lasselundstenjensen/microserviceutils/README.md

 # microserviceutils

-Utility package for wrapping frequently used web service operations into easy to use functions.
+Utility package wrapping frequently used web service operations into easy to use functions.

 When having web service/micro service functions like this:
 ```go